software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > "As a content creator I want to be able to write a blog post with text, images, videos and interactive code samples so that I can create rich content for my readers"
 >
 > How would improve the user story?
->
-> Hint: big user stories can be split into smaller ones.

 {: .important-title }

 > Exercise 7
 >
-> During the course, each team will develop a project described by the product owner in the [project description](/project-description).
+> During the course, each team will develop a project described by the Product Owner in the [project description](/project-description).
 >
 > Come up with at least five well written user stories based on the project description.
 Use the INVEST criteria to explain, why your user stories are well written.
 >